 - Concentration-relevant courses that fulfill requirements in Liberal Arts may simultaneously be used to fulfill requirements in the concentration.

 - Except for HPSS-S101, all courses applied to the concentration must address the theme of a student’s chosen track.
 The concentration coordinator has the discretion to determine whether or not a course is appropriate for a particular track.

 - Only one thematically appropriate independent study can be applied to the concentration.

 - No more than one course earning a grade of a C+/C/C- can be counted for the concentration.
 A grade of P (or “pass”) counts as a C. No course receiving a grade of a D+/D can be counted towards the concentration.

 - There is no penalty for withdrawing from the HPSS concentration.
 Simply inform the concentration coordinator of your intent to withdraw.

-- A course at Brown that has been approved for HPSS or LAEL credit (in the case of science or math courses) by the Division of Liberal Arts may be applied to your concentration, provided it addresses your chosen track.
-Other transfer credits may be applied at the approval of the concentration coordinator
+- A course at Brown that has been approved for HPSS or LAEL credit (in the case of science or math courses) by the Liberal Arts division may be applied to your concentration, provided it addresses your chosen track.
+Other transfer credits may be applied at the approval of the concentration coordinator.